Dr Barbara Brooks (NCAS Scientific Service, Facilities and Training Director)

 Dr Barbara Brooks also acts as centre contact for the National Centre for Atmospheric Science (NCAS) and the Natural Environment Research Council (NERC).

-The operational day-to-day management of the facility is performed by Dr Chris Walden, Dr David Hooper and Dr Grant Forster
+The day-to-day management of the facility is performed by the Senior Management team.

-NERC has a leadership role for AMOF, described in the Role of NERC Head Office (.pdf).
+NERC, as the core funder, has a leadership role in AMOF.
+This is described in the Role of NERC Head Office.